 Most campuses now include an Assistive Technology Center that houses valuable resources for deaf and hard of hearing students.
 This center typically features support services and devices to assist students with disabilities to better access their academics and extracurriculars.
 Before choosing a school, deaf and hard of hearing students should inquire about the extent and availability of services at the institution’s ATC.

 Whether through the school’s ATC or their own devices, deaf and hard of hearing students can use several online resources and software applications.
 AbleData is a resource center to connect the deaf and hard of hearing with the assistive products and solutions they need. iCommunicator enables independent communication by translating speech to text and speech to video sign-language in real-time.
-HearMore is a site offering products for independent living, whether on-campus or off.
+HearMore is a site that offers products for independent living, whether on or off campus.
 The latest innovation is MotionSavvy, a two-way communicator that uses gesture and speech technology to translate sign to voice and voice to text.

 Popular Hearing Assistive Apps